 — ELIZABETH THE SECOND, by the Grace of God Queen of the United Kingdom and Her Other Realms and Territories, Head of the Commonwealth

-When royalty speak on behalf of their office (at least in Western systems) they tend to use the Royal "We" or Pluralis Maiestatis.
-This was most famously used by Queen "We are not amused" Victoria, who believed herself to be the avatar for the British Empire.
+This was most famously attributed to Queen "We are not amused" Victoria, who believed herself to be the avatar for the British Empire.
 This happens in fiction as well.
 A good way to show when the monarch in question has had enough and demands obedience is to have them switch to this form of address.
 Another way is to use this comedically, have a monarch use this in informal contexts or have people confuse the majestic plural for the regular one ("Where are the rest of them?").
 It can also be used to demonstrate an absurd degree of self-regard and pomposity if used by someone who isn't royal.

-The origin of this tradition is the idea that the monarch in question is speaking for the nation, although it was also used by religious officials in times gone by.
-(Although using that phrase when discussing your breakfast can be a bit strange.)
+The origin of this tradition is the idea that the monarch in question is speaking for the nation, although in times gone it was also used by religious officials speaking on behalf of the Church.
 Sometimes other characters will reinforce this by referring to the monarch by the name of their country; in Hamlet, for example, Claudius and the dead king are both referred to as Denmark, and another king is only ever called Norway.

-Also, some European languages use the plural to address other people formally.
+Also, some languages use the plural to address other people formally.
 Even English does this, in a way — originally, "you" was only used as a plural objective; the nominative was "ye" and the singular equivalents were (nominative) "thou" and (objective) "thee".
 However, using "you" as a formal term for a single person, even as subject, became so commonplace that it replaced "ye" and "thou" entirely.
-Yes, "you" was MORE formal than "thou", regardless of how it sounds to the modern ear.
+Yes, you heard right: "you" was once more formal than "thou", regardless of how it sounds to the modern ear.

 The "Editorial We" is similar, meaning "I, speaking for this newspaper."
+You'll sometimes see something a lot like this used on TV Tropes, meaning "I, speaking for This Very Wiki."* This is NOT, under ANY circumstances, to be used to refer to the editor's personal opinions, ONLY for statements regarding administrative policy and the like.
 A contrasting term is the "Patronizing We" or Nurse's We ("How are we feeling today?"), which means "you".

 Of course, if the royal in question is a Hive Queen, it all makes a lot more sense.
 Finally, note that no matter how many times she refers to herself as "We", the Queen of England does not like being addressed as "Y'all".